vietvo371/AgriTrace_docs/docs/intro.md

 ## 🌾 What is AgriTrace?

-AgriTrace is a mobile and web platform that enables farmers to create QR codes for tracing agricultural product origins.
-Whether it's 20kg mango crates or 5kg vegetable bundles, our platform emphasizes simplicity and low cost, making it suitable for traditional markets and social media sales.
+AgriTrace is a comprehensive mobile and web platform that combines traditional QR code traceability with modern Web3 blockchain technology.
+Our platform enables Vietnamese farmers to create QR codes for tracing agricultural product origins while leveraging blockchain for immutable verification.
+Whether it's 20kg mango crates or 5kg vegetable bundles, our platform emphasizes simplicity, low cost, and ease of use, making it suitable for traditional markets, social media sales, and export markets.

 ### Key Features

-- **Simple QR Code Generation**: Create unique QR codes for each product batch
-- **No Complex Technology**: No blockchain, RFID, or IoT required
+- **Hybrid QR-Blockchain System**: QR codes with blockchain verification
+- **Web3 Integration**: MetaMask wallet and smart contract integration
+- **Decentralized Storage**: IPFS for immutable product records
-- **Farmer-Friendly Interface**: Designed with Vietnamese farmers in mind
+- **Farmer-Friendly Interface**: Designed specifically with Vietnamese farmers in mind
 - **Cost-Effective Solution**: Minimal setup and maintenance costs
-- **Mobile-First Design**: Works seamlessly on smartphones
+- **Mobile-First Design**: Works seamlessly on smartphones with offline capability
-- **Expiration-Based Security**: QR codes expire to prevent reuse
+- **Expiration-Based Security**: QR codes expire after 6 months to prevent reuse
+- **Multi-Language Support**: Available in Vietnamese and English
+- **Real-Time Analytics**: Track performance and consumer feedback
+- **Blockchain Verification**: Immutable product authenticity records

 ## 🎯 Target Users